Robert Kraft tells CNN he wants Tom Brady to sign a one-day contract and retire as a New England Patriot - KTVZ

 Kraft shared a story of Brady — selected at No. 199 overall in the 2000 NFL draft — when the young quarterback introduced himself near the end of training camp.

-The Patriots owner said the future seven-time Super Bowl winner told him, “I’m the best decision your franchise has ever made.”
+The Patriots owner — who now tells CNN Brady should have been the top pick that year instead of going in the sixth round — said the future seven-time Super Bowl winner told him, “I’m the best decision your franchise has ever made.”

 The legendary quarterback announced his retirement after 23 seasons with a video message, where the 45-year-old confirmed he was “retiring for good.”